 Entertainment and human interaction play an enormous role in the creation, exportation, and preservation of culture.
-It’s not just what about what we enjoy as individuals, it’s also about what we enjoy together.
+It’s not just what about what we enjoy as individuals, it’s also about what we share together.

-When we no longer believe we have anything in common because we no longer have opportunities to make those discoveries, we lose awareness of what does unite us.
+When we no longer believe we have anything in common with our neighbors because we no longer have opportunities to make those discoveries, we lose awareness of what does unite us.

 There’s something remarkable about being invested in a playoff game in an arena full of like-minded screaming fans, or being in a movie theater and cheering at the same scene with total strangers, or singing along to Pirates of the Caribbean on a boat with people from another state or country.

 We may never agree with the people sitting next to us.
-That may never change, but through various forms of entertainment, we connect with those people, some who may be very different than us.
+We may never be fully united.
+That may never change, but through various forms of public entertainment, we learn to respect our neighbors, some who may be very different than us.

-Now I have no problem crediting technology, social media, streaming media, and home entertainment for their merits.
+Now I have no problem crediting new technology, streaming media, and home entertainment for their merits.
 I appreciate the storytelling of a good movie or TV show in any format and am happy to watch a movie at home with my family and friends any day.

-Streaming services can also provide an affordable, convenient, and even quality entertainment option within the home.
-This can foster social interaction too, and, yes, many home theaters and sound systems have grown to rival modern movie theaters.
-However, it's a different kind of interaction, one that brings together those who likely already know each other and likely already have shared values and beliefs.
-This is a good thing by the way.
+Streaming services like Disney+ and HBO Max can also provide an affordable, convenient, and even quality entertainment option within the home.
+This can foster interaction too, and, yes, many home theaters and sound systems have grown to rival modern movie theaters.
+However, this is a different kind of interaction, one that brings together those who likely already know each other and probably already have shared values and beliefs.

-But just because something is cheaper, easier, quicker, or more convenient doesn’t mean it’s always better or better for us as a society.
+And just because something is cheaper, easier, quicker, or more convenient doesn’t mean it’s always better or better for us.

 Hollywood may already be imploding on itself.
 The business side of streaming vs. traditional media may favor a more subscription-based model of customized home entertainment in the near future.
 Studios may find it more profitable to shift their focus to their streaming platforms, leaving movie theaters in the dust.
 This would be a loss in my opinion.

 Similarly, many colleges may move entirely online.
-More people may continue to watch church from home, even post-pandemic, but for the health of our society, we should all make returning the movies, restaurants, the gym, and especially church a priority in the days to come.
+More people may continue to watch church from home, but for the health of our society, we should all make returning the movies, restaurants, the gym, and especially in person church services a priority in the days to come.